Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-03-Configure-Message-Encryption.md

 In this lab, you will complete the following task:

 + Task 1: Create a Mail Flow Encryption Rule using the Exchange admin center
-+ Task 2: Testing Message Encryption
++ Task 2: Test and Review the Message Encryption

 ## Estimated timing: 60 minutes